RoyTynan/JzzMidiTest/README.md

 ## A simple JazzSoft, Electron , React, Typescript application

 The main purpose of this app is to create the packaging of Electron and JazzSoft into an executable application.<br>
-It just reads the available midi devices, it does not send or receive midi
+This simple app just reads the available midi devices, it does not send or receive midi

 ## Install